rasikasrimal/Spaced-Repetition-App/README.md

 - Next.js 14 (App Router)
 - React 18 with TypeScript
-- Tailwind CSS with custom tokens
+- Tailwind CSS with a dual hard-coded theme palette
 - Zustand for client-side state + persistence
 - Radix UI primitives, Lucide icons, and Framer Motion for animation